replicate/cog/README.md

     cog show b31f9f72d8f14f0eacc5452e85b05c957b9a8ed9

+You can also list the packages for this repo:

+    cog list

 In this output is the Docker image.
 You can run this anywhere a Docker image runs to deploy your model.